cobrowseio/cobrowse-docs-gitbook/enterprise-self-hosting/getting-started/management.md

 **AWS, Azure, GCP and Docker-compose**

-The config directory created by our command line utility is a git repo.
-You can update to the latest version by doing:
+Our command line utility allows you to upgrade your deployment, you can use it like this:

 ```
-git pull upstream master
+npx cobrowse-enterprise upgrade
 ```

 One you have done that, you can update your deployment via Terraform or Docker Compose as in the initial deployment.